LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 == Changelog ==

+= 4.5.0 - 15/10/2025 =
+* NEW: Text font configuration system in the product and cart components.
+* NEW: Automatic address filling on the Checkout page.
+* NEW: Highlight for the ZIP code field in the Checkout page form.

 = 4.4.0 - 10/09/2025 =
 * New: cache system for postal code queries.
 * New: plugin display card.